Business and Enterprise

-Keeper Security, Inc. (KSI) is passionate about protecting its customer's information with Keeper mobile and desktop security software.
+Keeper Security, Inc. (KSI) is passionate about protecting its customers' information with Keeper mobile and desktop security software.
 Millions of consumers and businesses trust Keeper to secure and access their passwords and private information.

 Keeper's software is constantly improved and updated to provide our customers with the latest in technology and protection.
 This page provides an overview of Keeper's security architecture, encryption methodologies and hosting environment as of the current published version.
 An overview into the technical details involving our encryption and security methods are described in this document.

+The encryption key that is needed to decrypt the data always resides with the Keeper user.
+KSI cannot decrypt the user's stored data.
 KSI does not have access to a customer's master password nor does KSI have access to the records stored within the Keeper vault.
 KSI cannot remotely access a customer's device nor can it decrypt the customer's vault.
 The only information that Keeper Security has access to is a user's email address, device type and subscription plan details (e.g. Keeper Unlimited).
 If a user's device is lost or stolen, KSI can assist in accessing encrypted backup files to restore the user's vault once the device is replaced.